qishe-nlp/x2cdict/README.md

   print(r)
 ```

-From above, `google` is a boolean variable to switch whether using google translation, default is `True`.
+From above, `external` is a boolean variable to switch whether using external translation, default is `True`.

 # Development